jinjin8/RHapi/README.md

 * `$ cd RHapi`

 ## Development server
-Create a .env file in the root directory and set these variables to the correct values in that file.
+Create a .env file in the root directory and set these variables to the correct values which are related to the database.
 HIDDEN_USERNAME=
 HIDDEN_PASSWORD=
 HIDDEN_HOST=